-During the whole month of December, the department is participating in "Operation: Second Chance," which allows low-level, non-violent misdemeanor offenders to turn give themselves up without being booked.
+From Dec.
+1 to Dec.
+31, the department is participating in "Operation: A Second Chance," which allows low-level, non-violent misdemeanor offenders to give themselves up without being booked.
 This includes some who may have warrants stamped "No Cite and Release" or "No Bail."

 But those who do qualify for the program will be issued citations with a new court date and released on the spot.

-"This program has been tremendously successful over the past seven years," the MVPD post explains.
+"This program has been tremendously successful over the past seven years," the MVPD said in its post.
 "More than 2,400 people have taken advantage of the program and avoided spending the holidays in jail by self-surrendering."